simp/simp-doc/docs/user_guide/Initial_Server_Configuration.rst

 ..
 IMPORTANT::

-   Correct time—synchronized across all systems—is **critical** to the proper functioning of SIMP (and Puppet in general).
+   Correct time synchronization across all systems—is **critical** to the proper functioning of SIMP (and Puppet in general).

 ..
 TIP::